 On the back, you have MIDI IN/OUT, Line Out for silent recording, power amp in/return or preamp out/send inputs, serial/parallel fx loop with level control.

-Also, you have 4 different speaker output with different Ohm levels.
+Also, you have 4 different speaker outputs with different Ohm levels.

 There are countless options, variations and flexibility possibilities in using Marshall JVM205C and to be honest, I don’t really want to make this article too long.
 So if you want to know more in-depth functionalities of this amp, I highly suggest you check out the official manual.